FICTION / FANTASY /GODS

 Illinois State Route 97 --- east west highway near Springfield

-We visited the battlefield memorial at Vicksburg more than once.
-We found the aura both mystical and moving, as was aura at the Gettysburg battlefield.
-I count myself among the fallen at Gettysburg, as I tripped there and chipped a tooth.
-Fred and I laughed about this.
-Gettysburg is so sad and grim, one must find something to alleviate the horror.
+Fred visited the battlefield memorial at Vicksburg more than once.
+He found the aura both mystical and moving, as was the aura at the Gettysburg battlefield.

 Georgia - Colleen has another brother who served with General Sherman in Georgia.
 Grant ordered Sherman to go into Georgia and cause devastation to all resources beneficial to the enemy.
 Sherman's force was in Georgia from May 1864 to December 1864 when it marched north through South Carolina into North Carolina.We have relatives in Atlanta.

 Washington City --- in 1865 a city of 200,000 people.
-We have relatives in DC and visited frequently.
-Fred sought out the spots important in Lincoln's life.
+Fred has relatives in DC and visited frequently.
+He sought out the spots important in Lincoln's life.

 Missouri - where James Lockwood was to have been working for Stanton.
 Lockwood is dead and Jerry has assumed his identity.